 Tips to help you take asthma medication include:

-- Ask your doctor to give you a puffer that you feel comfortable with.
-There are special aids for people who have trouble coordinating the ‘press and breathe’ kind.
+- Ask for a device that you feel comfortable with.
+There are special aids for people who have trouble coordinating inhalers (puffers).

-- Make sure you use your puffers correctly.
-Ask your doctor, asthma educator or pharmacist to check your technique.
+- Make sure you know how to use your devices correctly.
+Ask your doctor or health professional to check your technique.

-- Create memory aids for yourself, like taking your medication before you brush your teeth in the morning and evening.
+- Create memory aids to remind yourself to take your asthma medication, such as before brushing your teeth in the morning and evening.

 All the above tips also apply to children, but useful tips to help your child manage their asthma include:

-- Generally, your child can take their preventer medication before and after school, so they have less need for teacher supervision, and they avoid hassles from other children.
+- Generally, your child can take their preventer medication before and after school.

 - As your child gets older, involve them in decisions about their asthma medications and management.

 - Linking asthma medication to your child’s own goals can help.
-For instance, a child who loves sports will take asthma medication if they know it helps them to play better.
+For instance, a child who loves sports may take asthma medication more readily if they know it helps them participate.

-Medication that is known to trigger asthma symptoms in some people includes:
+Some medicines known to trigger asthma symptoms in some people include: